 4. Connect your beaded element through the gap in the loop to your pendant.
-Then, use your round- or needle-nose pliers to completely close the gap in your loop.
+Then, use your round or needle nose pliers to completely close the gap in your loop.

 7. Once you've connected a number of links together, check the length against your neck in the mirror.
 Remember that your necklace will have a separate band to go around the neck.
 I made my outer beaded chain about 8" long on each side.

-8. If you want to add more decorations to your necklace, you can attach hanging beads at each connection point on your beaded chain (see catalog sample).
+8. If you want to add more embellishments to your necklace, you can attach hanging beads at each connection point on your beaded chain (see catalog sample).
 To do this, put smaller beads on a head pin (available at craft stores) and form a loop as in steps 1-3.
 Connect your hanging bead to your chain at a connection joint, then use your pliers to close and secure your loop.

 9. Once your outer chain is the length you want, connect each end of your necklace to one of your linking rings using a jump ring.

-Adding Chains to the Necklace
+Connecting More Chains to Your Necklace

 10. Place your beaded chain on to a flat surface in a "V" shape as illustrated above.
 Take one of your decorative chains and connect it to one of your linking rings using a jump ring.
 Be sure to attach your second chain to the linking ring on the inside of your outer chain (see photo).